 UUID field shall be set to the Device UUID value obtained from the unprovisioned device beacon or from the connectable advertising packet with the Service Data for the «Mesh Provisioning Service» (see Section 7.1.2.2.1).

 OOB field shall be set to the OOB information value.

-URI Hash field shall be set to the URI Hash when the URI Hash value is available.

 RSSI field shall be set to the measured value (see Section 4.3.4.7).